probeen007/Analog-clock/README.md

 - **✨ Enhanced Animations**: Experience fluid transitions and easing effects for the clock hands.
 The clock also features a subtle pulse effect upon interaction, adding a dynamic touch.

 - **📱 Responsive Design**: The layout adapts to different screen sizes, ensuring that the clock and button are well-aligned and visible on both large and small screens.

+- **🔊 Analog Watch Sound Effect**: Hear the gentle ticking of an analog clock, adding an auditory touch to the visual experience.
+The sound effect plays in sync with the clock's movement, enhancing realism.

 - **🔲 Visual Effects**: The button is designed to blend seamlessly with the background, featuring realistic depth and shadow effects to enhance visibility and interaction.